 On February 26, 2009, the Baytown City Council approved Ordinance No. 11,072 creating Code of Ethics for elected and appointed officials of the City.
-The City Council acknowledges that elected and appointed officials accept a public trust that requires them to faithfully and diligently fulfill their public responsibilities and work to further the public interest.
+The City Council acknowledges that elected and appointed officials accepts a public trust that requires them to faithfully and diligently fulfill their public responsibilities and work to further the public interest.

 Additionally, the City Council recognizes that those individuals who serve as public servants must adhere to a higher ethical standard of conduct since the activities of government should benefit the community as a whole and should never benefit the individual interest of public decision makers.
-Click here for full copy of the Ethics Code.

 Ethics Code Training and Education

 The City of Baytown provides information and/or training materials regarding the ethics code to all new city officials and employees regulated by this code, which include the members of:

 - City Council

 - City Boards

 - Municipal Court Judge

 - Deputy City Manager